superRaytin/paginationjs-site/docs/en.md

 Entries of per page.

 ### pageRange <em>number (default `2`)</em>
-Visible page number range, this means that the amount on both sides of the selected page.
+Range of visible page number, this means that the amount on both sides of the selected page.
 For example, if the selected page number is `6`, and pageRange set to 2, then the pagination bar will be displayed as like this '1 ...
 4 5`6`7 8'.

 ### callback <em>function(data, pagination)</em>
-Callback of each pagination.
-Useful for handling the result data.
+Callback of each paging.
+Useful for process the result data before rendered.

 The `callback` function will get two parameters